Nexus is pleased to announce The North Star Black Cooperative Fellowship.

 In addition, the fellowship will provide a power analysis of Minnesota cooperative institutions from cooperative businesses to financial establishments; provide participants with knowledge of the cooperative landscape, cooperative skills and tools, and financing opportunities; help learners identify and target cooperative business boards, with the goal of building power in the cooperative sector; and finally, design a cooperative economic project (at any scale), along with a strategy for achieving that project.

-North Star Fellowship will be co-facilitated by Danielle Mkali and LaDonna Redmond.
+North Star Black Cooperative Spring 2017 Fellowship is co-facilitated by Danielle Mkali and LaDonna Redmond.